 Now navigate to the IPMI tab to open a KVM session.

 To reset passwords, the tool NTPWEdit is required.
+Install it on your Windows server.
 Once you are connected via KVM, open the browser and download it from the official website.
 Navigate to the folder where the downloaded ZIP file is located and extract the contents.
 Next, open the

 ntpwedit64 executable file to start the application.